voguh/unichat/README.md

 # Voguh's UniChat

 UniChat is a companion tool for streamers who broadcast on YouTube.
-The goal is to provide an overlay with the chat with support for BTTV emotes and customization using HTML/CSS/JS.
+The goal is to provide an widget with the chat with support for BTTV emotes and customization using HTML/CSS/JS.